Michael Wallace

 About

-Wallace is an ongoing collaborator with the Johannes Luebbers Dectet; Andrew Murray's large ensemble ATM15; and the Mace Francis Orchestra.
+I'm an ongoing collaborator with the Johannes Luebbers Dectet; Andrew Murray's large ensemble ATM15; and the Mace Francis Orchestra.

 Studies with Julien Wilson, Jamie Oehlers, and Doug de Vries at Monash University culminated in body of compositions and performances with Marc Hannaford, Sam Anning, and Ben Hendry, accompanied by the exegesis Unifying Composition and Improvisation (2007).